 If an organization offers flexible work options, employees will feel appreciated and valued.
 An example of this is allowing all workers to work from home once a week.
 You can also offer flex scheduling, allowing people to use their work hours instead of the rigid 9 –5 times.

 Offering flexible work arrangements can simply show employees that they have the right to work according to their preferences and lifestyle.
 It also shows that the organization values everyone’s interests.
-Ultimately, everyone will be more engaged in their tasks and will work for the profitability of the organization.
+Ultimately, everyone will be more engaged in their tasks, whether those tasks are direction related to their work, are external training days to help with objection handling, or anything else and will work for the profitability of the organization.

 7. Opportunity for Volunteer Work